smcantab/chen5595-fall2020/docs/project.md

 # Project

 The project is the focal point of this course.
 It will provide you with an opportunity to go through the full research cycle: You will have to assemble a team, identify an idea, write a proposal, conduct the research, write a report in the format of a research paper, and present it to your peers.
+The best possible outcome would be a publishable or close to publishable project.
+Start early, you have a lot to learn and last minute projects will likely do poorly.

 ## Timeline

-- Register team (names) by Sept 29 (Tu week 4)
+- **Register team** (names) by Sept 29 (Tu week 4)
-- Project proposal (1-2 pages) due Oct 20 (Tu week 7)
+- **Project proposal** (1-2 pages) due Oct 20 (Tu week 7)
-- Talk (10 minutes) on Oct 22 (Th week 7)
+- **Talk** (10 minutes) on Oct 22 (Th week 7)
-- Progress report (2-3 pages) on Nov 19 (Tu week 11)
+- **Progress report** (2-3 pages) on Nov 19 (Tu week 11)
-- Final report on Dec 10 (Th week 14)
+- **Final report** on Dec 10 (Th week 14)
-- Talk (20 minutes) on Dec 15 (last day of instruction)
+- **Talk** (20 minutes) on Dec 15 (last day of instruction)

 ## The team